 Grant Park is not only Atlanta’s oldest park but also one of its most diverse destinations.
-Covering more than 130 acres, Grant Park is the perfect place for visitors to explore an urban oasis beyond the hustle and bustle of downtown while soaking up the history of bygone eras.
-Nearby, an array of shopping and dining options make it a cinch to mingle with locals in beloved neighborhood spots.
-Meanwhile, Zoo Atlanta and the serene acres of Oakland Cemetery, the most historic cemetery in the city, are other highlights of the area and its namesake park—a must-do whether you’re a longtime local or just in town for a few days.
+Covering more than 130 acres, Grant Park is the perfect place for visitors to explore an urban oasis beyond the hustle and bustle of Downtown while soaking up the history of bygone eras.
+Nearby, an array of shopping and dining options makes it a cinch to mingle with locals in beloved neighborhood spots.
+Meanwhile, Zoo Atlanta and the serene acres of Oakland Cemetery, the most historic cemetery in the city, are other highlights of the area and its namesake park, a must-do whether you’re a longtime local or just in town for a few days.

 Rich History and Outdoor Recreation

-Inside the greenspace of Grant Park, there are walking and jogging paths, two natural springs, a recreation center with adjacent basketball and tennis courts, a playground, plus historic landmarks like the newly restored Milledge Fountain.
-In the park’s southeastern corner, a Civil War fort stands more than 1,000 feet high, offering a lesser-known spot where you can get an incredible view of the downtown skyline.
+Inside the green space of Grant Park, there are walking and jogging paths, two natural springs, a recreation center with adjacent basketball and tennis courts, a playground plus historic landmarks like the restored Milledge Fountain.
+In the park’s southeastern corner, a Civil War fort stands more than 1,000 feet high, offering a lesser-known spot where you can get an incredible view of the Downtown skyline.

 The Wonders of Zoo Atlanta